rjimgal/jbehave-stream-closed/README.md

 Then in `TestRunner` Class, `Debug As` -> `JUnit Test`

 An `IOException` will be thrown in `PrintStream` Class, due to `OutputStream` already closed.
-Exception is silently catch by `PrintStream` which only mark trouble flag.
+Exception is silently catch by `PrintStream` which only marks trouble flag.